Corey La Barrie death: Tattoo artist Daniel Silva charged with YouTube star's murder in Valley Village crash

 An arraignment date has yet to be scheduled for Silva, a North Hollywood resident who is believed to have been driving the two-door vehicle at the time of the incident, the news release said.

-If convicted as charged, the star of the television series "Ink Master" faces a possible maximum sentence of 15 years to life in state prison, according to prosecutors.
+If convicted as charged, the star of the reality TV competition series "Ink Master" faces a possible maximum sentence of 15 years to life in state prison, according to prosecutors.

+Police investigators said Silva was driving the 2020 McLaren 600LT "at a high rate of speed" when he lost control of the vehicle on Huston Street.
+The car veered off the road and slammed into a stop sign and a tree on the corner of Huston and Carpenter Avenue.
+No other vehicles were involved in the wreck.

+Silva allegedly tried to flee the scene but was stopped by bystanders.
+Both he and La Barrie were transported to a hospital, where La Barrie died.